KJHJason/Cultured-Downloader/README.md

 ## FAQ
 1. Does this work on other OS platforms such as macOS and Linux?
     * This program has only been tested on Windows.
-    * However, I have added support for macOS and Linux but have yet to test them as I do not have a Linux or a macOS system.
+    * Although this program has partial support for macOS and Linux, I've only tested it on Linux but it was unable to run.
+    * If there is enough requests for other OS support like Linux, I will consider adding full support for it.

 ## Final Notes
 1. Please remember that this was meant to be a mini-project which is meant to be used for personal use.